The adoption of artificial intelligence has the potential to create millions of new jobs. (Getty Images/PinkNews)

 Data scientist

-Some are considering 2023 to be the year of the data scientist.
-With nearly 32,000 job vacancies on LinkedIn, getting into data science is a great way to future-proof your career in AI.
+If you’re looking to break into the industry, getting into data science is a great way to kick off and future-proof a new career in AI.
 A data scientist analyses large amounts of data to uncover patterns and insights that inform business decisions.
 This involves using machine learning algorithms and statistical models to identify trends and make predictions.
 A strong background in statistics, mathematics, and computer science is typically required for this role.

 AI researcher